Multiview point cloud registration with anisotropic and space-varying localization noise: Experimental Results

-In Figure~\ref{fig:registration}, we illustrate the visual quality of the registration results associated to the quantitative errors of Fig.~\ref{fig:influence_uncertainty}.
-Since the input point clouds are corrupted with a high level of noise, their mere superimposition after registration is not informative enough about the quality of the registration.
-Therefore, we show instead the underlying ground truth models that were used to generate the data.
+In Figure~\ref{fig:registration}, we illustrate the visual quality of the registration results associated to the quantitative errors of Figure~\ref{fig:influence_uncertainty}.
+We do not show the superimposition of the aligned noisy point clouds, because the high level of noise prevents from a clear visual inspection.
+To circumvent this problem, we show in Figure~\ref{fig:registration} the aligned ground truth models: the registration has been performed on noisy data, but we show the result applied on ground truth models, in order to be able to visualize the registration errors.
+Each color corresponds to a different point cloud.
 We consider two combinations of noise parameters (($\sigma=0.01$, $r=10$) and ($\sigma=0.05$, $r=5$)), and we give the associated quantitative error.
 In the case ($\sigma=0.01$, $r=10$), the registration with our method is almost perfect, while the results of JRMPC are less accurate.
 In the higher noise regime ($\sigma=0.05$, $r=5$), our results stay visually satisfying, but JRMPC completely fails to estimate correct registration parameters.

 It is also interesting to look at the GMM density estimated jointly with the registration parameters.
-We show in Figure \ref{fig:reconstruction} the centers of the Gaussian components of the GMM estimated with our method and JRMPC, for a medium noise level defined by $\sigma=0.01$ and $r=5$.
+We show in Figure~\ref{fig:reconstruction} the centers of the Gaussian components of the GMM estimated with our method and JRMPC, for a medium noise level defined by $\sigma=0.01$ and $r=5$.
 We can see in each case that the GMM estimated with our method recovers sharper details of the original shapes.

 These results show how the integration of our noise model in the EM estimation improves both numerically and visually the registration results.
 This is explained by the fact that with JRMPC, each Gaussian component of the GMM has to account both for the shape of the object and the noise.
-Therefore, the reconstructed GMM of Figure \ref{fig:reconstruction} tends to fit the noise with JRMPC.
-Our method decouples noise handling from shape modeling, such that the GMM actually fits only the shape of the objects in Figure \ref{fig:reconstruction}.
+Therefore, the reconstructed GMM of Figure~\ref{fig:reconstruction} tends to fit the noise with JRMPC.
+Our method decouples noise handling from shape modeling, such that the GMM actually fits only the shape of the objects in Figure~\ref{fig:reconstruction}.
 Since the GMM acts as a target for the registration of the input point clouds in the EM algorithm, the quality of the registration is directly intertwined with the quality of the GMM reconstruction.